petebachant/petebachant.github.io/_posts/2024-12-13-latex-collab.markdown

 [GitHub issues](https://docs.github.com/en/issues)
-as a place to create to-do items or tasks and discuss them, which is particularly relevant for team members who are mostly reviewing rather thant writing.
+as a place to create to-do items or tasks and discuss them, which is particularly helpful for team members who are mostly reviewing rather thant writing.

 One approach to creating issues is to